Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <h3> A Brief Summary on the Site Selection Criteria </h3>

-<p> Some of the site selection criteria are tailored towards avoiding physical impediments.
-Bodies of water or floodplains were discluded as potential candidate sites.
-Various parts of Warren County are topographically prominent, so land parcels with a change in slope over 15 feet were avoided as candidate sites.
-More unique to Warren County is its karst landscape, which can result in the formation of sinkholes.
-Land parcels with known karst geology were removed from the candidate site list. </p> <br>
+<p> Some site selection criteria are tailored to avoid physical impediments.
+Bodies of water and floodplains were excluded as potential candidate sites.
+Various areas of Warren County are topographically prominent; therefore, land parcels with a slope change exceeding 15 feet were avoided as candidate sites.
+Unique to Warren County is its karst landscape, which can lead to the formation of sinkholes.
+Consequently, land parcels with known karst geology were removed from the candidate site list.</p> <br>

-<p> To respond quickly to emergencies, fire stations must be located close to major roads.
-To accommodate this in the site selection process, land parcels within a 1/3rd mile of major roads were weighed positively. </p> <br>
+<p> To ensure a quick response to emergencies, fire stations must be located near major roads.
+In the site selection process, land parcels within one-third of a mile from major roads were assigned a positive weight. </p> <br>

-<p> Since the presence of a professional fire station can lower home insurance rates, a quantile classification of property home values from the American Community Survey (Census Tract level) was used to ensure that these discounts were equitably distributed.
-Lower valued homes were weighed higher than higher valued homes.  </p> <br>
+<p> Since the presence of a professional fire station can lower home insurance rates, a quantile classification of property home values from the American Community Survey (at the Census Tract level) was utilized to ensure equitable distribution of these discounts.
+Lower-valued homes were weighted more heavily than higher-valued homes.  </p> <br>

-<p> Land parcels need to have enough space to accommodate a fire station.
-The amount of acreage that is required depends on how large the station is, with some sources recommending at least five acres (American planning association).
-For this study, however, the smallest existing professional fire stations land parcel size will be used -- in this case, it is a one-acre land parcel. </p> <br>
+<p> Land parcels must provide sufficient space to accommodate a fire station.
+The required acreage varies based on station size, with some sources recommending at least five acres (according to the American Planning Association).
+However, for this study, the size of the smallest existing professional fire station land parcel will be used; in this case, a one-acre land parcel will be considered.</p> <br>

 <h3> Demographic and Zoning Data Important for Site Selection </h3> <br>

-<p> Before looking at the fire response service in Warren County, it is worthwhile to observe the distribution of and changes in the overall population.
-Figure 3 below depicts a dot density map of Warren County, whose population at the time was 134,510 people.
-Bowling Green, containing more than half of Warren County’s population at 72,642 people, is essentially saddled between I-65 and I-165 in the center of the county.
-Suburban sprawl northeast and south of Bowling Green shows a moderate population density, and the rest of Warren County, more rural in character, has a low population density.  </p> <br>
+<p> Before the fire response service in Warren County is examined, the distribution and changes in the overall population are worth observing.
+Figure 3 below depicts a dot density map of Warren County, which had a population of 134,510 people at that time.
+Bowling Green, which contains more than half of Warren County’s population at 72,642 people, is situated between I-65 and I-165 in the center of the county.
+A moderate population density is observed in the suburban sprawl northeast and south of Bowling Green, while the remainder of Warren County, characterized by its more rural nature, displays a low population density.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/MgyutPx.jpeg" alt="2020 Warren County Population Density" style="width:100%;max-width:625px">
 <figcaption> Figure 3.
 Dot Density Population of Warren County in 2020 </figcaption>
 </figure> <br>

-<p> Beyond population density in 2020, population changes since 2000 illustrate how the population distribution has changed.
-Figure 4 below shows a choropleth map of percent population change between 2000 and 2020, as well as the population dot density in 2000 overlayed with the absolute population change dot density between 2000 and 2020.
-In this time, Warren County grew by 42,032 people, with population growth primarily occurring in newly developed suburbs.
-Subdivisions such as Whispering Hills in western Bowling Green, Northridge to the northeast of Bowling Green, and Springfield south of Bowling Green came into existence during this period.
-Some of the highest population growth occurred in the corridor between Russellville Road and I-65.
-Considering how much population growth occurred in newly developed suburban areas, these areas were weighed highly in the site selection analysis, as it is likely that growth will continue there.  </p> <br>
+<p> Beyond population density in 2020, changes in population since 2000 illustrate how the distribution has evolved.
+Figure 4 below displays a choropleth map of percent population change between 2000 and 2020, along with the population dot density in 2000 overlaid with the absolute population change dot density from 2000 to 2020.
+During this time, Warren County experienced growth of 42,032 people, with the majority of this growth occurring in newly developed suburbs.
+Subdivisions such as Whispering Hills in western Bowling Green, Northridge to the northeast of Bowling Green, and Springfield south of Bowling Green were established during this period.
+Some of the highest population growth was recorded in the corridor between Russellville Road and I-65.
+Given the significant growth in these newly developed suburban areas, a high weight was assigned to these locations in the site selection analysis, as continued growth is likely in these regions. </p> <br>

 <p> <em> A quick note on Figure 4: since the boundaries of census block groups change over time, one cannot directly calculate the population change between 2000 and 2020.
 Instead, census blocks from 2000 must be aggregated to the boundaries of the 2020 census block groups.
 Then, a population change estimate can be calculated.
 This process is also known as areal proportion analysis. </em>  </p> <br>